BlueBrain/MultiscaleRun/README.md

 triplerun : Coupling dualrun & metabolism.
 The triplerun part of the script (STEPS3 version) is based on the one found in the **triplerun** folder of [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam). quadrun : Coupling triplerun & blood flow. [**WIP**]

-The BlueConfig & user.target are based on the ones found in [this repo](ttps://bbpgitlab.epfl.ch/hpc/sim/blueconfigs/-/tree/main/ngv-v6).
+The BlueConfig & user.target are based on the ones found in [this repo](https://bbpgitlab.epfl.ch/hpc/sim/blueconfigs/-/tree/main/ngv-v6).
+The mod folder is based on the one found in [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam/-/tree/main/triplerun/custom_ndam_special_v1/polina_mod) with the addition of the mod files found [here](https://bbpgitlab.epfl.ch/hpc/sim/models/common/-/tree/main/mod/ngv).

 ## Environment Setup